 ARCUE staff supervise Postgraduate students, usually through the University of Melbourne.

 Potential postgraduate students should contact relevant staff to discuss possible projects.
-Further information on postgraduate study in Botany at the University of Melbourne can be found for either the Master of Science or the Master of Environment, and Melbourne Scholarships can provide information on postgraduate scholarships and awards.
+Further information on postgraduate study in the School of BioSciences at the University of Melbourne can be found for either the Master of Science or the Master of Environment, and Melbourne Scholarships can provide information on postgraduate scholarships and awards.

 Examples of previous student projects undertaken at ARCUE include: